MounirHamani/SportsPress/readme.txt

 Developers can contribute via the [SportsPress GitHub Repository](https://github.com/ThemeBoy/SportsPress/blob/master/CONTRIBUTING.md).

-Translators can contribute to SportsPress translations through [Transifex](https://www.transifex.com/projects/p/sportspress/).
+Translators can contribute to SportsPress translations through [GlotPress](https://translate.wordpress.org/projects/wp-plugins/sportspress).

-Couldn't find a preset for your sport?
-Help us [add it to SportsPress](http://themeboy.com/add-sport-preset/).

 = Stay Current =
 To keep up with the latest updates and new features, be sure to do the following: